demisto/content/Integrations/Flashpoint/README.md

   time\_period        |Specified time period.
-Search events based on time period.                                                                                                                                |Optional report\_fpid        |Search events by report fpid.User can get report fpid from output of report-search or related-reports commands and use it in this command to get events for specific Flashpoint report.   |Optional limit               |Specify limit of the record.                                                                                                                                                              |Optional attack\_ids         |Search events by attack ids.
-Multiple ids are acceptable using comma separated values. attack\_ids can be found in event information.                                                     |Optional
+Search events based on time period.                                                                                                                                |Optional report\_fpid        |Search events by report fpid.User can get report fpid from output of report-search or related-reports commands and use it in this command to get events for specific Flashpoint report.   |Optional limit               |Specify limit of the record.                                                                                                                                                              |Optional attack\_ids         |comma separated values. attack_ids can be found in event information or on flashpoint platform using filtering events by attack ids.                                                   |Optional